Shihad: Formation and early years (1988–1996)

 Tom Larkin and Jon Toogood formed Exit in 1985 in Wellington with various short-term fellow school members.
 Larkin and Toogood had met at Wellington High School, and shared an interest in heavy metal.
 They were generally found in the school's music room, as Toogood later recalled, "That's where we learnt to be a band – it had amps and a guitar and a drum-kit – that's what kept us at school."
 During their Year 11 school ball, having no one to dance with, they spray-painted graffiti in the toilets, including "AC/DC Rules", and were suspended from school.

-Exit were renamed Shihad in mid-1988 when Phil Duncan on bass guitar and Phil Knight on guitar joined.
+Exit were renamed Shihad in mid-1988 when Geoff Duncan on bass guitar and Phil Knight on guitar joined.
 The new name was a misspelling of jihad (Arabic for "striving" or "struggling") as used in Frank Herbert's science-fiction novel, Dune (1965).
 They had heard the term when watching David Lynch's 1984 film of the same name.
 Larkin later told John Grayson of Opus (University of Newcastle, Australia), "Well, see that's the biggest cock-up out.
 When we were 15 we were all into this sci-fi movie Dune.
 See, Dune uses all these Arabic words throughout the movie and the end battle is a Jihad.
 We were stupid and thought it'd be a great name for a band so we called ourselves Shihad cause we couldn't even spell it."

 The group's influences were Metallica and Slayer, and later included Pink Floyd, AC/DC and Led Zeppelin.
 The group began performing in local pubs, even though they were under-age and performed cover versions of Metallica and Motörhead tracks.
 At Shihad's debut performance they provided a cover version of Sex Pistol's "Anarchy in the U.K." but blew out the venue's PA.
 Duncan left soon after and following a succession of temporary musicians they were joined in 1989 by Hamish Laing on bass guitar.
 In 1990, Gerald Dwyer, the former frontman of local punk band Flesh-D-Vice became their talent manager.
 He also managed Shihad's then-support act, Head Like a Hole (HLAH).